Addison's Disease in Dogs: Symptoms, Causes, and Management

 In hypoadrenocorticism, affected dogs will have trouble maintaining normal physiological functions.
 This can be potentially severe and life-threatening.

-Symptoms of Addison's Disease in Dogs
+What Are the Symptoms of Addison's Disease in Dogs

 • Loss of appetite.
 Affected dogs may not eat at all.
 Even when given their favorite meals and treats, they’ll have no appetite, sometimes refusing food.